 You may need to perform a factory reset on your Android phone to enhance its performance or clear unexpected data.
-How do you get back data you don’t want to delete?
+How to recover data after factory reset?
 Here, we offer 4 ways to help you recover data after factory reset, with or without backup.

 Normally, there are many signs given by your Android phone to perform a factory reset.

 The answer is YES.
-Normally, a deletion or factory resetting will not completely erase data on your Android phone.
-When your Android phone is commanded to delete something, it will be remarked as “deleted”, which indicates the data could be overwritten in this case.
-Nevertheless, the “deleted” data still exist on your phone.
+You can recover data after factory reset without backup since normally, a deletion or factory resetting will not completely erase data on your Android phone.
+When your Android phone is commanded to delete something, it will be marked as ‘deleted’, which indicates the data could be overwritten in this case.
+Nevertheless, the ‘deleted’ data still exist on your phone.

 For this reason, it could be quite easy if you haven’t put any newly generated data in your Android phone.
 You can make it by taking the detailed steps in Method 1, which is also workable for users who haven’t backed up yet.
 On the other hand, if you have established a backup already, you can also restore data from it.

-If you perform the factory reset to sell your old phone to somebody else, you are suggested to import some unimportant photos, contacts, music or other data to overwrite the old ones for several times.
+If you perform a factory reset to wipe Android phone before selling, you are suggested to import some unimportant photos, contacts, music, or other data to overwrite the old ones several times.
 This is because the more data you overwrote, the fewer data other users could recover.

-As many Android users forgot to back up their Android device before performing a factory reset, they may be interested in finding a way to recover data after factory reset Android without backup.
+As many Android users don’t back up their Android device before performing a factory reset, they may be interested in finding a way to recover data after factory reset Android without backup.
 DroidKit- Android Data Recovery can be your best choice.
 When it comes to recovering data after a factory reset, DroidKit doesn’t require a backup.
-The “Quick Recovery” mode doesn’t require you to root your Android phone in advance while the “Deep Recovery” mode can give a comprehensive scan on your phone.
+You can recover data after factory reset Android without root via its ‘Quick Recovery’ mode and ‘Deep Recovery’ mode can give you a more comprehensive scan on your Android phone.

 It is also one of the easiest and safest ways to recover Android data after factory reset.
 All you need is a computer, DroidKit- Android Data Recovery, and your Android device.
-As a professional Android data recovery tool, DroidKit can easily scan, preview, and selectively retrieve deleted data without root.
+As a professional Android data recovery tool, DroidKit can easily scan, preview, and selectively recover data after factory reset android without root, as there are some disadvantages of rooting an Android phone.
 Despite this, DroidKit also has many other outstanding features when it comes to retrieving data from Android devices.
 Now, free download DroidKit and enjoy its “Quick Recovery from Device” feature to recover deleted data after factory reset with simple clicks!

 Free Download * 100% Clean & Safe